arianrashidi/pihole-unbound/README.md

-# Docker Compose project with Pi-hole and Unbound
+# Pi-Hole and Unbound with Docker
 IMPORTANT: Either use this locally or with a VPN.
 This project is not meant to be used on a public server.

 ## Setup